gampleman/Robot-IAR/reports/final.md

 # Results

-### Main performance results

 The robot managed on average to find 52.5% (=2.63 sites, SD=0.92) of the resource sites in the allocated 5 minutes.
-It's average success rate of triggering the switch after finding the site was 66.7% (SD=0.30).
-If the light switch was triggered the robot performed the dance correctly 95.8% of the time (SD=0.12; the one time it managed to fail was because it got stuck due to its unfortunate angle).
+It's average success rate of triggering the switch after finding the site was 70.8% (SD=0.32).
+If the light switch was triggered the robot performed the dance correctly 91.7% of the time (SD=0.15).

 Run | Resource sites reached | Lights triggered | Dances performed
 ----|---------------------|------------------|------------------